2005 Minnesota Golden Gophers football team: Michigan

-All-time record against Michigan: 24–67–3 (as of 2005)

 The Minnesota Golden Gophers won the Little Brown Jug for the first time since 1986.
 Laurence Maroney rushed for 129 yards on the day.
 Gary Russell ran for 128 yards on the day, nearly half the yards coming from one rush with under two minutes left in the game.
 That rush set up a final field goal by Jason Giannini.
 It was the first win for the Golden Gophers under Glen Mason.
 It was Michigan's was third loss on the season.

 Wisconsin

-All-time record against Wisconsin: 59–48–8 (as of 2005)

 Coming off one of the biggest wins in recent memory, the Golden Gophers faced off against border rival, Wisconsin.
 The two teams traded the lead through the first half.
 With 3:27 left in the game, the Golden Gophers stretched the lead to 34–24.
 The Badgers then scored a touchdown, bringing the lead back down to a three-point gap.
 With 30 seconds left, the Badgers blocked a punt and recovered it for a touchdown.
 The Badgers kept Paul Bunyan's Axe for the second straight year.

 Ohio State

-All-time record against Ohio State: 7–38–0 (as of 2005)

 Minnesota dropped the game to Ohio State, despite a solid performance from the Golden Gophers offense.
 Bryan Cupito had 26 completions on 35 attempts, and had 395 yards passing.
 Laurence Maroney rushed for 125 yards.
 The Golden Gophers out gained the Buckeyes by 130 yards on offense, but had several drives stall.
 Twice the ball was turned over on downs, once on a missed field goal, and the Gophers had one fumble.

 Indiana

-All-time record against Indiana: 35–25–3 (as of 2005)

 Minnesota's Gary Russell rushed for 188 yards and three touchdowns on the way to the first Gopher victory in Indiana since 1985.
 The Golden Gophers had 200 more yards of offensive production on the day.
 The Golden Gophers broke the game open, scoring four touchdowns.
 Gary Russell had three touchdowns on the day.
 Minnesota had no turnovers on the day.
 The Gophers were successful on seven of the twelve third-down attempts.
 The win made the Golden Gophers bowl eligible.

 Michigan State

-All-time record against Michigan State: 15–25–0 (as of 2005)

 Amir Pinnix rushed for 206 yards as the Golden Gophers won, 41–18.
 Bryan Cupito only passed 13 times, but connected on eight of those passes, and two touchdowns.
 The Golden Gophers had only two drives on the game that didn't result in a score.
 In addition, the Gophers dominated the time of possession, having offensive control for 36 minutes in the game.
 The Spartans missed two field goal attempts on the game.